TC

 1. The Weight Component: You pay a flat fee of $0.40 for every 100 pounds of your car’s empty curb weight.

-2. The Value Component: A shifting percentage tied to the vehicle's original factory list price (MSRP) when it was brand new.
+2. The Value Component: A shifting percentage tied directly to the vehicle's original factory list price (MSRP) when it was brand new.

 • Model Years 1 to 7: 1.00% of the factory list price.